Table of Contents

 In order to do the proper maintenance of a device, you need to know how it operates.
 A sump pump is a pump powered by electricity that sits on a basin or pit called a sump pit, which collects the incoming water.

 When the water reaches a certain height, the float switch triggers and activates the pump.
-The water is then pushed through a discharged pipe to somewhere safe e.g. municipal storm pipe, dry well, emergency sewer, etc. When the water level recedes, the float switch disengages, and the pump shuts down.
+The water is then pushed through a discharged pipe to somewhere safe, e.g., municipal storm pipe, dry well, emergency sewer, etc. When the water level recedes, the float switch disengages, and the pump shuts down.
+If your sump pump is constantly running it could mean that there is an issue and it needs to be inspected further.

 Sump pump mainly has two major responsibilities: